 October is Child Abuse Prevention Month

 TORONTO, Oct.
-1, 2014 /CNW/ - October is Child Abuse Prevention Month and the Ontario Association of Children's Aid Societies (OACAS) and Children's Aid Societies (CASs) are calling on the community to help protect children from fear, harm and violence, and to support families in crisis.
+1, 2013 /CNW/ - During Child Abuse Prevention Month in October, the Ontario Association of Children's Aid Societies (OACAS) and Children's Aid Societies are calling on the community to help protect children from fear, harm and violence and support families in crisis.

 *Names have been changed to protect identity